feedzai/feedzai-openml-r/openml-generic-r/README.md

     stop("This must be implemented by a concrete provider") }

-# score the instance stored in the 'instance' global var and returns an array with the probability for each of the classes
+# score the instance and returns an array with the probability for each of the classes
-getClassDistribution <- function() {
+getClassDistribution <- function(instance) {
     stop("This must be implemented by a concrete provider") }

-# returns the predicted class of the instance stored in the 'instance' global var
+# returns the predicted class of the instance
-classify <- function() {
+classify <- function(instance) {
     stop("This must be implemented by a concrete provider") }
 ```